y0soro/SVS_SliderUnlock/README.md

 For other files the copyright belongs to me(@y0soro).

-As I didn't own the decompiled codes, this will be published as ALL-RIGHTS-RESERVED, use at your own risk!.
+As I didn't own the decompiled source code and the license status of original source is unclear, this will be published as ALL-RIGHTS-RESERVED, use at your own risk!